pageseeder/ox/README.md

 And there is another "input"="/{ps-group-name}/documents".
 The final value for "input" will be "/test/documents".

-It allows a loop of 2
-"text-1"="{text-2}" (first reference)
-"text-2"="{text-3}" (second reference)
+It allows a cycle reference limited to 2 levels "text-1"="{text-2}" (first reference) "text-2"="{text-3}" (second reference) "text-3"="value-3"
-"text-3"="value-3"